-In 1924 Weyl \cite{Weyl:1924} reemphasized that the analytic index $\cind{\partial\Gamma}{F} = \frac{1}{2 \pi i}\int_{\partial\Gamma} \frac{F'(z)}{F(z)} dz$ can be used to find and approximate the roots of $F$.
-In this vein Weyl formulated his constructive proof of the Fundamental Theorem of Algebra, which indeed translates to an algorithm: a careful numerical approximation can be used to calculate the integer $\cind{\partial\Gamma}{F}$, see Henrici \cite[\textsection 6.11]{Henrici:1974}.
+In 1924 Weyl \cite{Weyl:1924} reemphasized that the analytic winding number can be used to find and approximate the roots of $F$.
+In this vein Weyl formulated his constructive proof of the Fundamental Theorem of Algebra, which indeed translates to an algorithm: a careful numerical approximation can be used to calculate the integer $\cind{\partial\Gamma}{F}$; see Henrici \cite[\textsection 6.11]{Henrici:1974}.
 While Weyl's motivation may have been philosophical, it is the practical aspect that has proven most successful.
 Variants of Weyl's algorithm are used in modern computer implementations for finding approximate roots, and are among the asymptotically fastest known algorithms.
 The question of algorithmic complexity was pursued by Sch\"onhage \cite{Schoenhage:1986} and others since the 1980s.
-See Pan \cite{Pan:1997} for an overview.
+See Pan \cite{Pan:1998} for an overview.

-The fact that Sturm's and Cauchy's theorems together can be applied to count complex roots seems not to be as widely known as it should be.
-In the 1969 Proceedings \cite{ConstructiveAspects:1969} on constructive aspects of the Fundamental Theorem of Algebra, Cauchy's algebraic method is not mentioned.
-Lehmer \cite{Lehmer:1969} uses a weaker form, the Routh--Hurwitz theorem, although Cauchy's general result would have been better suited.
-Cauchy's method reappears in 1978 in a small note by Wilf \cite{Wilf:1978}, and is briefly mentioned in Sch\"onhage's technical report \cite{Schoenhage:1982}.

-Most often the computer algebra literature credits Weyl for the analytic-numeric algorithm, and Lehmer or Wilf for the algebraic-numeric method, but not Cauchy nor Sturm.
-Even if Cauchy's index and Sturm's algorithm are widely used, their algebraic contributions to complex root location seem to be largely ignored.
+The fact that Sturm's and Cauchy's theorems can be combined to count complex roots seems not to be as widely known as it should be.
+It is surprising that the original publications in the 1830s did not have a lasting effect (\sref{sub:FurtherDevelopment}) and likewise Runge's presentation in the 1898 \emph{Encyklop\"adie} fell into oblivion.
+In the 1969 Proceedings \cite{ConstructiveAspects:1969} on constructive aspects of the Fundamental Theorem of Algebra, the Sturm--Cauchy method is not mentioned.
+It reappears in 1978 in a small note by Wilf \cite{Wilf:1978}, and is briefly mentioned in Sch\"onhage's report \cite[p.\,5]{Schoenhage:1982}.
+Most often the computer algebra literature credits Weyl for the analytic-numeric method, and Lehmer or Wilf for the algebraic-numeric method, but not Cauchy or Sturm.
+Their real-algebraic method for complex root location seems largely ignored.